 On 12th and 13th March, 2020, United Europe’s 18th Young Professionals Seminar will take place in Zagreb (arrival on 11th, departure on 14th March).
 In cooperation with EUROPAEUM, a network of leading European Universities, we are inviting young European talents from all professions to a seminar on:

-The EU and the Balkan region – the state of play
+The EU and the Western Balkans region – the state of play

 – Sustainability and economic growth